STUDENT OUTCOMES FOCUSED GOVERNANCE · GUARDRAIL 2

 VOICE INTELLIGENCE · IMPACTER

-IMPACTER identified Growth Mindset language in 2,554 SDUSD responses, including specific effort-attribution narratives, temporal sequencing of personal development, and contrastive self-concept framing ('who I was vs. who I'm becoming').
-The survey tells us what percentage of students believe improvement is possible.
-Voice data tells us HOW they're building that belief — and whether it's stable or fragile.
+IMPACTER detected Growth Mindset language in 2,554 SDUSD responses — effort-attribution narratives, students sequencing their own development over time, and contrastive self-concept framing ("I used to be… now I am…").
+The survey tells the board what percentage of students believe improvement is possible.
+Voice data shows how that belief is being constructed — and whether it's grounded in real evidence the student has lived, or fragile language they're rehearsing.

 Guardrail 2.2 — Effort → Results Belief